lmaughan921/experience-manager-brand-portal.en/help/using/bp-usage-workflows.md

 snippet: y
 ---

-# User permissions on Brand Portal: troubleshooting and best practices{#user-permissions-on-brand-portal-troubleshooting-and-best-practices}
+# User permissions on Brand Portal: troubleshooting and best practices {#user-permissions-on-brand-portal-troubleshooting-and-best-practices}

 Read on to understand user permissions and best practices in Brand Portal.